abr/abr.github.io/_pressreleases/02-NICE-LOIHI.md

 ---
 title: ABR & Intel Unveil First AI Demonstration Applications for Loihi, Intel's New Neuromoprhic Chip
 author: Applied Brain Research
 layout: post
 ---

-**Portland, Oregon, USA - March 1, 2018** -
+**Waterloo, Ontario, Canada - March 1, 2018** -
-At the Intel Lab's Conference Centre on Intelâ€™s Jones Farm campus just outside of Portland, during the Neuro Inspired Computational Elements (NICE) Workshop, ABR and Intel unveiled the first suite of Intel Loihi AI demonstration applications.
+At the Intel Lab's Conference Centre on Intel’s Jones Farm campus just outside of Portland, during the Neuro Inspired Computational Elements (NICE) Workshop, ABR and Intel unveiled the first suite of Intel Loihi AI demonstration applications.
 The NICE conference brings together a global group of leading neuromorphic computing scientists, engineers and corporate representatives.

-Announced by Intelâ€™s CEO, Brian Krzanich, this past January during his keynote of the 2018 Consumer Electronics Show in Las Vegas, Intelâ€™s Loihi chip is manufactured in 14nm process technology and delivers leading density and performance for a neuromorphic chip.
+Announced by Intel’s CEO, Brian Krzanich, this past January during his keynote of the 2018 Consumer Electronics Show in Las Vegas, Intel’s Loihi chip is manufactured in 14nm process technology and delivers leading density and performance for a neuromorphic chip.
 Learning is supported directly on the chip with programmable learning rules.
-ABR implemented several of ABRâ€™s spiking learning rules, demonstrating supervised learning and reinforcement learning running directly on the Loihi chip to demonstrate at NICE.
+ABR implemented several of ABR’s spiking learning rules, demonstrating supervised learning and reinforcement learning running directly on the Loihi chip to demonstrate at NICE.

 Intel showed the first application ever built, its visual object recognition application for Loihi.
-ABR then unveiled three, real-time, online learning demonstration AI applications it created using ABRâ€™s neuromorphic compiler, Nengo, for Loihi.
+ABR then unveiled three, real-time, online learning demonstration AI applications it created using ABR’s neuromorphic compiler, Nengo, for Loihi.
-The applications are: (1) a keyword speech recognition app, trained using deep learning and converted to a spiking neural network using ABRâ€™s machine learning to spiking network transfer methods, (2) an expert online reinforcement learning agent visitors could play in a game of tic-tac-toe, (3) a hybrid neuromorphic robotic controller using online non-linear
+The applications are: (1) a keyword speech recognition app, trained using deep learning and converted to a spiking neural network using ABR’s machine learning to spiking network transfer methods, (2) an expert online reinforcement learning agent visitors could play in a game of tic-tac-toe, (3) a hybrid neuromorphic robotic controller using online non-linear